CTMinsights/AlterQ/README.md

 SQL Parser README

+The purpose of this project is to parse sql statements as strings to be used/modified in cpp.
+Enter your code in 'main.cpp'(or create a new file but be sure to #include alp.h and use namespace alp and modify the makefile).

 Dependencies:
     sudo apt-get install flex
-    cmake

-To first run cmake project in src:
-    1. Enter build directory
-    2. Run command 'cmake ..' //This creates the Makefile
-    3. Run command 'make'     //This creates the app
-    4. Run command './app'
-After these intitial steps you only need to follow steps 1->3->4

-To run lex parser:
+To run parser:
-    1. ./runLex.sh
-    OR
+    1. ./runLex.sh                  //This will compile the static library and run your code in "main.cpp" OR
     1. Enter lex directory
     2. Run command 'lex aLex.l'                                    //This creates the file 'aLexxer.c'
-    3. Run command 'g++ aLex.cpp aLexxer.c -o aLex'                //This compiles the code with the lex file into a 'aLex' app
+    3. Run command 'make'                                          //This compiles the code and static lib into executable 'prog'
-    4. Run command './aLex'                                        //This runs the app
+    4. Run command './prog'                                        //This runs the app
-    5. Type in strings to be parsed, type 'quit' to end program

 Notes:
-    You only need to run step 2 when you change the .l or .h file (but it doesn't hurt to do every time)
+    You only need to run step 2 when you change the aLex.l or aLex.h file (but it doesn't hurt to do every time)